 Some days ago we were discussing with my wife that we are going to plan a one-month long fly & drive holidays in Sweden this summer as it happens to be a good year for traveling to the country (among other things the Swedish crown is undervalued against the dollar, the pound or the euro).
-I have already started with the planning which is no easy task and I decided to share here my current preparations.
+I have already started planning the roadtrip which is no easy task and I decided to share here my current preparations.
 Follow us and our trip on Instagram and Twitter to be updated.
 Due time is mid june to mid july 2018.
 In my opinion the best season to visit Sweden and Stockholm.

 We started by booking two flight tickets Barcelona – Copenhagen with Norwegian from 50 € each way and free WiFi on board.
 Great prices bearing in mind June – August is high season for traveling to/from Scandinavia.